 4. alcohol expands more than water.

-Answer: 4. alcohol expands more than water.
+Answer: The correct answer is 4. alcohol expands more than water.

 (h) The increase in length of a metal rod depends on